rgolang/rgo/SEMANTICS.md

 - match fixed suffix parameters
   - `ok` is the final continuation
 - route every argument between the prefix and suffix through `args`
-  - v1 does not expose `args` as a source-level array value
+  - `args` is not exposed as a source-level array value
-  - v1 does not assign a declared element type to those middle arguments
+  - middle arguments do not have a declared element type

 Formatted printing is ordinary source code: